 Ayurvedic medicines with mustard as ingredient:

 Somaraji taila – useful in Ayurvedic treatment of eczema, psoriasis, dermatitis, allergic skin conditions with itching.

-Sarshapadi Pralepa – used in Ayurvedic treatment of edema and inflammation, cysts, cervical lymphadenopathy etc.
+Sarshapadi Pralepa – used in Ayurvedic treatment of oedema and inflammation, cysts, cervical lymphadenopathy etc.

-Yogaraja Churnam – used in the treatment of piles, fistula, anorexia, bloating and anemia.
+Yogaraja Churnam – used in the treatment of piles, fistula, anorexia, bloating and anaemia.